Curbar Edge: Geology

 Exposures of the Chatsworth Grit and the Crawshaw Sandstone on the basis of the Pennine Lower Coal Measures can be found in Curbar Edge.
 Curbar Edge has been used as a BGS mapping training location.
 Curbar Edge is located in Derbyshire which was within the delta of a vast stream that deposited sand and dust across southern Britain.
-Thanks to currents and tides, muds deposited in deeper water became shales, and sands became gritstone.
+Because of currents and tides, muds deposited in deeper water became shales, and sands became gritstone.

 Curbar Edge is made of gritstone, a rough granular rock that consists of small pebbles and angular-shaped grains.

 The gritstone, of which the Edge is composed, is strong and affects landscaping.
 It tends to form the highest soils and consists of variable layers characterized by edges.
 Characteristic overhangs are formed when erosion undermines the underlying softer layers.
 The particularly severe wind erosion in the extremely cold and dry conditions that prevailed in Derbyshire, where Curbar Edge is located, during the Last Glacial Period picked out the weaker layers and defined the sculptural features of the Edge.

 An active process on the Edge today is the formation of the crenelations in pinnacles of gritstone.
 These are the deepest vertical flutes near the top of the exposed structure, which descend vertically regardless of the angle of the local layer, but gradually fade after 3.28 - 6.56 ft.